Medicare in Pennsylvania

 Overview of Medicare in Pennsylvania

-Did you know that in 2015, more than 2.5 million Pennsylvanians were enrolled in Medicare?
+Did you know that in 2018, more than 2million Pennsylvanians were enrolled in Medicare?
 As a Medicare beneficiary, you can choose from a variety of Medicare coverage options in your state.

 Let’s start by looking at the components that comprise Medicare coverage.
 Medicare includes Part A, Part B, Part C, and Part D.